juj/gowin_flipflop_drainer/README.md

 I don't know.
 I don't have one to test.
 I have tested that Tang Nano 4K, Tang Nano 9K and Tang Primer 20K all do suffer from this issue though.

+## Workarounds/Solutions

+This section lists different workarounds that I know about:

+- Keep the size of your design small.
+On Tang Nano 9K, using less than 30% of the resources should do the trick.
+- Reduce the video pixel clock speed.
+A 74.25 MHz pixel clock speed is still too fast, but e.g. a 25.2 MHz 640x480 VGA pixel clock speed does not seem to be affected by this issue.
+- Subdivide the computation in your design in half between positive and negative clock edges of the same clock.
+This seems to mitigate the issue, suggesting a peak power draw problem.
+See the branch [pos_and_negedge_adders](https://github.com/juj/gowin_flipflop_drainer/compare/main...pos_and_negedge_adders) for details.

+If a solution becomes available, I will update this section.

 ## Discussion

 Please visit the following forum threads to find conversation about the problem: